Emotional baggage: inside the toxic work environment at Away

 The team, near tears, stayed silent.
 “We just kind of let her rant,” one employee said.
 Caroline, who was watching the tirade, was shocked.
 “It was like having your pants pulled down in front of the company and then they just walk away,” she says.

-Seeing what was happening on Slack, Jeffries turned her car around and headed back to the office.
-There would be no Hawaii vacation after all.
+Seeing what was happening on Slack, Lila turned her car around and headed back to the office.
+There would be no family vacation after all.

 “We share the emotional burden”